pantheon-systems/documentation/source/content/pantheon-yml.md

 HTTPS adds a layer of encryption that prevents others from snooping on or tampering with traffic to your site.
 HTTP Strict Transport Security (**HSTS**) instructs browsers to only connect via HTTPS and helps protect websites against protocol downgrade attacks and cookie hijacking.

-Pantheon defaults to enforcing HTTPS via a redirect and a short, 5-minute duration, HSTS header.
+Pantheon sites created or updated on or after September 30 2019 default to enforcing HTTPS via a redirect and a short, 5-minute duration, HSTS header.
 You can override the default with the `enforce_https` directive in a site-specific `pantheon.yml` file.

 <Partial file="hsts.md" />